smdogroup/flume/joss/paper.md

 # Statement of Need

 Numerical optimization is a field with a diverse range of applications, and, in engineering, is often used as a means of formulating problems in a formal, mathematical manner to identify optimal designs.
-The development of frameworks for organizing and solving these problems, which are often multidisciplinary in nature, is a topic that has been addressed by others in the past.
+The development of frameworks for organizing and solving these problems is a topic that has been addressed by others in the past.
-Investigations of these frameworks has exposed a set of requirements for MDO frameworks, including modularity, intuitive user interfaces, object-oriented principles, and minimal overhead [@salas1998framework, @padula2006multidisciplinary].
+Investigations of these frameworks has exposed a set of requirements for optimization frameworks, including modularity, intuitive user interfaces, object-oriented principles, and minimal overhead [@salas1998framework, @padula2006multidisciplinary].
-These attributes, among others, are critical components to ensuring that an MDO framework is extensible to a multitude of disciplines and accessible by a variety of individuals.
+These attributes, among others, are critical components to ensuring that an optimization framework is extensible to a multitude of disciplines and accessible by a variety of individuals.
-While there are many MDO frameworks that have been developed since the late 20th century, a few are listed below to highlight the current state of the art.
+While there are many design optimization frameworks that have been developed since the late 20th century, a few are listed below to highlight the current state of the art.

-- _ASTROS_: one of the first examples of MDO frameworks, _ASTROS_ performs preliminary structural design using numerical optimization based on the finite-element method [@astros]
+- _ASTROS_: one of the first examples of an optimization framework, _ASTROS_ performs preliminary structural design using numerical optimization based on the finite-element method [@astros]
 - _DAKOTA_: developed by Sandia National Laboratories, _DAKOTA_ is a software suite written in C++ that provides methods for a variety of analyses, including gradient-based and gradient-free optimization [@dakota]
 - _Isight_: a commercial tool by Dassault Systèmes that utilizes an object-oriented approach to connect a variety of simulation-based models [@isight]
 - _pyOptSparse_: an object-oriented solution written in Python, designed for solving constrained nonlinear optimization problems with sparsity that also supports parallelism [@Wu2020pyoptsparse]
 - _OpenMDAO_: another open-source framework constructed within Python that utilizes gradient-based techniques for optimization of systems constructed with distinct components [@gray2019openmdao]

 As evident from this list, users are presented with many viable options to perform numerical optimization for their system of interest.
-_Flume_ provides another resource for those solving MDO problems, but it was particularly architected to facilitate gradient-based design optimization with the adjoint method.
+_Flume_ provides another resource for those solving design optimization problems, but it was particularly architected to facilitate gradient-based design optimization with the adjoint method.
 For each _Analysis_ that a user wants to integrate into their model, they are responsible for providing the forward and adjoint analysis techniques that are specific to the computations they want to perform.
 The backend of _Flume_ will then orchestrate the assembly of total derivatives through the adjoint method by accumulating contributions from the objective function and any constraints for the system.
 Thus, each individual _Analysis_ must only consider its respective variable-output combinations, and the adjoint variables will propagate information through the model to compute the necessary total derivative information.
 This assists the user by allowing them to prioritize the development of the individual _Analysis_ objects, and the framework, paired with the proper _System_ construction, will address the data distribution for both computational directions.
 Since the core components of _Flume_ define the framework for the forward and adjoint analyses, it does not inherently perform the optimization.
-However, since numerical optimization is the ultimate objective, two interfaces are currently supported: SciPy [@2020-SciPy-NMeth] and ParOpt [@Chin2019paropt].
+However, since numerical optimization is the ultimate objective, two optimizer interfaces are currently supported with SciPy [@2020-SciPy-NMeth] and ParOpt [@Chin2019paropt].
 These interfaces provide the means of connecting a _System_ to an optimizer that will perform the numerical optimization.

 # Applications of _Flume_